ampatspell/ember-cli-documents/NOTES.md

 * `object.copy()` for documents, objects and arrays. makes a detached, deep copy.
 * figure out how to get saves in one `_bulk_docs` call (also `all_or_nothing: true` would be nice option for `db.save(docs)`)
 * view reduce proxy for load, reload & underlying internal stuff for that in `db.find` or `db.reduce`
+* come up with an API for conflict resolution

 # Notes